northle/docs/src/docs/basics/mail.md

 ## Configuration

-The configuration for mail services is stored in the `.env` variables:
+The configuration required by mail service is stored in the `.env` variables:

 ::: code .env
 ```